Joseph of Arimathea: Gospel of Nicodemus

 The Gospel of Nicodemus, a text appended to the Acts of Pilate, provides additional details about Joseph.
-For instance, after Joseph asked Pilate for the body of the Christ and prepared the body with Nicodemus' help, Christ's body was delivered to a new tomb that Joseph had built for himself.
-In the Gospel of Nicodemus, the Jewish elders express anger at Joseph for burying the body of Christ, saying:
+For instance, after Joseph asked Pilate for the body of the Christ and prepared the body with Nicodemus's help, Jesus's body was delivered to a new tomb that Joseph had built for himself.
+In the Gospel of Nicodemus, the Jewish elders express anger at Joseph for burying the body of Jesus, saying:

 And likewise Joseph also stepped out and said to them: Why are you angry against me because I begged the body of Jesus?
 Behold, I have put him in my new tomb, wrapping in clean linen; and I have rolled a stone to the door of the tomb.
 And you have acted not well against the just man, because you have not repented of crucifying him, but also have pierced him with a spear.

 — Gospel of Nicodemus.
 Translated by Alexander Walker.

 The Jewish elders then captured Joseph, imprisoned him, and placed a seal on the door to his cell after first posting a guard.
 Joseph warned the elders, "The Son of God whom you hanged upon the cross, is able to deliver me out of your hands.
 All your wickedness will return upon you."

 Once the elders returned to the cell, the seal was still in place, but Joseph was gone.
 The elders later discover that Joseph had returned to Arimathea.
 Having a change in heart, the elders desired to have a more civil conversation with Joseph about his actions and sent a letter of apology to him by means of seven of his friends.
 Joseph travelled back from Arimathea to Jerusalem to meet with the elders, where they questioned him about his escape.
 He told them this story: